Complete Guide For Solar Power Prince Edward Island 2019

 These credits can then be used to offset your energy usage during times when your solar system doesn’t produce as much energy as is needed (during the night and winter).
 Without this mechanism, you would need to purchase an extremely costly set of batteries.

-Prince Edward Island’s Net Metering Policy allows for systems up to 100kW in size to be connected to the grid for net metering, however it’s very important to note that credits in PEI expire on December 31 yearly, thus you’ll want to work closely with your installer to make sure your system perfectly matches your energy usage.
+Prince Edward Island’s Net Metering Policy allows for systems up to 100kW in size to be connected to the grid for net metering, however it’s very important to note that credits in PEI expire on your system’s anniversary date, thus you’ll want to work closely with your installer to make sure your system perfectly matches your energy usage.

 Solar Setup Fees

 Prince Edward Island’s Net Metering Policy also dictates that you don’t need to pay for an interconnection study or a bi-directional meter when you switch to solar power.
 This is opposed to many provinces like Saskatchewan and Manitoba, where interconnection and bi-directional meter fees can reach over $1000!

 A completely new section to this year’s Prince Edward Island solar guide, Access to Solar explores the major accessibility factors in the province.

 Cost of Installation